RomeoCavazza/dashboard/README.md

 > - **Zero** complex navigation to maintain speed and focus.

 ### 2. Strategic Deliverable
-All the strategic research was synthesized into a visual framing document that allows the team to align on the final product vision before any code is written.
+All the strategic research was synthesized into a visual framing document that allows the team to align on the final product vision before any code is written — a one-pager summarizing scope, KPIs, and product vision (see below).

 <div align="center">
   <img src="docs/V.%20Vibecoding/Livrable.png" alt="Strategic Framing Deliverable" width="100%" />
 </div>
-Strategic framing deliverable — one-pager summarizing scope, KPIs, and product vision before development.

 ---